fujidaiti/exprollable_page_view/package/README.md

 ## Try it

+ (Access from a mobile browser is recommended)

 Run the example application and explore the all features of this package.
+It is also available on [web](https://fujidaiti.github.io/exprollable_page_view/#/) (access from a mobile browser is recommended).

 ```shell
 git clone git@github.com:fujidaiti/exprollable_page_view.git